Piedmont Garden Club is committed to improving our community and the greater East Bay through activities and contributions.

 - Exedra Park Project- funding/planting (2001)

-Click HERE to view all of PGC’s contributions since 1923.
+Click HERE to view all of PGC’s civic projects and contributions since 1923.

 Piedmont Beautification Foundation